Bernardo-MG/development-docs/general/testing.md

 # Testing

-Tests are the way to ensure the code behaves as expected.
-There are many ways to handle testing during development, but first we need to find out which types of test exist, and which ones we want to use.
+Tests are the way to verify code, and make sure it works as expected.

+There are many kinds of tests, and many ways to handle them, which will depend on the language and frameworks being used.

-The two most common kinds of test, the ones everybody talks about, are unit and integration tests.
-But there are others (which in some cases may be also included among unit and integration tests) such as smoke tests or regression tests.
+The two most common kinds of test are unit and integration tests.
+But there are many others, such as smoke tests or regression tests.
 Sometimes the difference between one kind to another is sutile, and each person will have their own ideas about them.
 But in general these would be the ones we want to remember:

 Type of test|Verifies...
 ---|---